Media in Berlin

 Berlin is a major media centre in Germany and Europe.

 Broadcasting

 It is home to many international and regional television and radio stations.
-The public broadcaster RBB has its headquarters in Berlin next to commercial broadcasters MTV Europe, VIVA and N24.
+The public broadcaster RBB has its headquarters in Berlin next to commercial broadcasters MTV Europe and Welt.
 German international public broadcaster Deutsche Welle has its TV production unit in Berlin, and most national German broadcasters have a studio in the city including RTL.

 Print

 Berlin has Germany's largest number of daily newspapers, with numerous local broadsheets (Berliner Morgenpost, Berliner Zeitung, Der Tagesspiegel), and three major tabloids, as well as national dailies of varying sizes, each with a different political affiliation, such as Die Welt, Junge Welt, Neues Deutschland, and Die Tageszeitung.
 The Exberliner, a monthly magazine, is Berlin's English-language periodical focusing on arts and entertainment.
 Berlin headquarters two major German-language publishing houses Walter de Gruyter and Springer, each of which publish books, periodicals, and multimedia products.